HalfAPum/BestArchitectureProject/README.md

-# BestArchitectureProject
+# Playground

-This project is MY prefect representation of app architecture.
+This project is MY playground with different tools and modern technologies.
-If you have any ideas how to improve it you are welcome.
-Create new issues and discuss project.

-# State

-Now is not stable and in ACTIVE development process.
-First release planned to 10.05.2022.

-# Contribution

-Create pull request or ask questions.
+Represents my coding style and ideas I'm working on.
+Some decisions aren't finished and may looks silly.